 With revenue related to touring now accounting for 80 percent of the average artist’s income, learning to build a sustainable touring career is an essential skill for every musician.

-That’s why I wrote the new Grassroots Touring course for Berklee Online.
+That’s why I wrote the new Touring 101 course for Berklee Online.

 In the course, you’ll learn how to build a business as a touring artist, from the first gigs to the first national tour, with lessons that range from booking to marketing and attracting an agent to protecting your mental and physical health on the road.